New Zealand Emergency Management Leadership Development Programme

 The EMLDP is a 12-month Programme that is made up of five key elements:

 - Pre-work and prerequisites

 - A 10-day Residential Course

 - Mentoring from an EMAT Team Member over six months

 The EMLDP will be run annually with 28 participants.
 It has been modelled on the current EMAT Course, in that, it focuses heavily on inter-personal, intra-personal and leadership development.
 The course is supported with pre and post Hogan’s 360 psychological assessments that enable an individual to identify areas of strength, and areas where personal and professional development can take place.

-The EMLDP residential course will be held at Camp Wainui, Wainuiomata, Wellington, over the dates Monday 21st – Thursday 31st March 2022.
-Over the following eleven months the EMLDP cadre will conduct mentoring and coaching activities which include 4 one-to-one mentoring sessions and a cadre return activity to evaluate learning and capability.
+The EMLDP residential course will be held at Camp Wainui, Wainuiomata, Wellington, over the dates Monday 22 August – Thursday 1 September 2022.
+Over the following six months the EMLDP cadre will conduct mentoring and coaching activities which include four one-to-one mentoring sessions and a cadre return activity to evaluate learning and capability.

 The EMLDP aims to empower Emergency Management practitioners to make positive change in their home organisations, while simultaneously lift the capability of the wider sector.

 Once participants have completed the programme, the top performing participants may consider tailoring their practical skills and knowledge towards the goal of joining EMAT.
 Others can expect to be the first to be called as surge staff in either local emergences as a representative of their home agency, or to support in a deployment style surge staff capacity in other regions.
 This could include working in Emergency Coordination Centres (ECC), Deployable Command Centres (DCC) or to support in a National lead or support response in the National Coordination Centre (NCC), National Crisis Management Centre (NCMC) or the Alternative National Crisis Management Centre (Alt NCMC).